Hombre Lobo

-Hombre Lobo: 12 Songs of Desire is the seventh studio album by American rock band Eels, released on June 2, 2009.
+Hombre Lobo: 12 Songs of Desire is the seventh studio album by American rock band Eels, released on June 2, 2009 and is the first in a trilogy of three concept albums continuing with the 2010 albums End Times and Tomorrow Morning.
 Hombre Lobo is Spanish for "werewolf".
 On March 31, 2009, the band made the track "Fresh Blood" available on Spinner.com, explaining that the song would be the lead single for the album.
 A documentary entitled Tremendous Dynamite was filmed to document the recording of the album.
 The cover art is a tribute to the famous Cuban cigar brand Cohiba.

-Composition
+The album is also the band's highest charting album to date on the Billboard 200, reaching number 43.

+Background

-The songs form a concept album about desire.
+The songs form a concept album about lust and desire, being the first in a trilogy of three concept albums continuing with the 2010 albums End Times and Tomorrow Morning...
 As frontman Mark Oliver "E" Everett explained, "I wanted to write a set of songs about desire.
 That dreadful, intense want that gets you into all sorts of situations that can change your life in big ways."
 In part, the album was inspired by E's facial hair and written as a sequel to the Souljacker song "Dog Faced Boy".
-The character of "Dog Faced Boy" has grown up into a werewolf and is the protagonist who experiences various types of desire throughout the songs.
+The character of "Dog Faced Boy" has grown up into according to E, “a horny old werewolf” and is the protagonist who experiences various types of desire throughout the songs.
+He said "“It occurred to me that something that seems to be lacking from so-called indie rock these days are the elements of danger and sex,"[...]"I thought, ‘It’s time to bring a little bit of that back into the mix.”
 In an interview with NPR on June 6, 2009, Everett stated, "That Look You Give That Guy" is his favorite song from the album.

 In contrast to 2005's Blinking Lights and Other Revelations, Everett tried to compose more straightforward rock songs for Hombre Lobo.

-Hombre Lobo is the first in a trilogy of three concept albums continuing with the 2010 albums End Times and Tomorrow Morning.
+It was also the last of the trilogy to be recorded, despite being the first to be released, with E recording the album as a prequel to End Times and Tomorrow Morning.